localsite/localsite-delete/info/data/datacommons.md

 # Install DataCommons.org Tools

-First get your gcloud connection working using a clone of the [datacommonsorg/website](https://github.com/datacommonsorg/website/blob/master/docs/developer_guide.md).
-Follow the "lite" steps halfway down the page.
+First get your gcloud connection working by Follow the "lite" steps halfway down on the [datacommonsorg/website](https://github.com/datacommonsorg/website/blob/master/docs/developer_guide.md) repo readme page.
+Clone the "website" repo and run commands within the local folder.

-To view and edit the tools repo sample locally, clone [datacommonsorg/tools](https://github.com/datacommonsorg/tools) repo or the [ModelEarth fork](https://github.com/modelearth/tools)

 You may need to [update node.js](https://nodejs.org/en/download/current/) if you are older than 10.0.0.
 Run to check: